KUHL Parajax Review

 Weight and Packability

-The designers at KUHL chose to build the jacket with a superlight material — a single-layer nylon weighing only 30 grams per square meter, comparable to the material used in the Distance shell.
+The designers at KUHL chose to build the jacket with a superlight material — a single-layer nylon weighing only 30 grams per square meter, comparable to the material used in the lightest jackets in this review.
 This provided the freedom to incorporate more features than other ultralight options, while still keeping the weight low at 5 ounces.

 We found that the Parajax easily packed down for storage in the small pocket of our mountain bike hydration-pack, excellent for those evening rides when the temperature dropped as soon as the sun fell below the horizon.